00fox/Ds2vJoy/README.md

 - First row is source
 - First source is the one used to calculate destination value, except if or/xor is in use, then it adapt
 - Solo is central led and battery status
+  - central led is working as long as the mapping is active and doesn't react to conditions
-- Eight ones are destination (all together, or in a timeline)
+- Eight ones are destination (together, or in a timeline)
 - Group of checkboxes is for mouse choice (to use with special mouse action ACTIVE_MOUSE)
 - Group of numbers is either for special mouse actions,
   - or to use mouse in a zone instead of the full screen, divided or not in a grid